Request a call back

 - Legal and regulatory compliance

-Our use of that information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
+Our use of that information is subject to your instructions, the General Data Protection Regulation and our duty of confidentiality.

 Our Firm’s policy is not to accept cash from the client in excess of £500.
 If clients circumvent this policy by depositing cash direct with our bank we reserve the right to charge for any additional checks we deem necessary regarding the source of funds.